Armand Duval (Rudolph Valentino), a young and unsophisticated law student, falls passionately in

 days happily in a country retreat.
 They soon find themselves without money; consequently, Armand

-arranges for Marguerite to receive his small legacy, and, unknown to him, Marguerite plans to sell
+arranges for Marguerite to receive his small legacy, and, unknown to him, Marguerite plans to sell her

-before the crowd.
-Abandoned and ill, Marguerite finally dies in her home, clasping Armand's only
+crowd.
+Abandoned and ill, Marguerite finally dies in her home, clasping Armand's only gift, a copy of

-gift, a copy of Manon Lescaut.
+Manon Lescaut.

 Plot Synopsis from afi.com